pulliam/colordots_first/README.md

 # Memory Game Project by Thais Pulliam

+##How this project will be planned:
+* Sketch hand-written wireframes are found very helpful to me, thus I will be using a lot of images of those sketches in the README Document, to keep track of my logic and line of thought during all steps of the project.
+* Most important Highlights will be typed in as well to be kept on track.

 ##Features that the game might contain:
 * Counter for How Many Tries.</li>
 * Counter for How Many Pairs found.